§1. Body Corporate.

 (d) borrowing any money under §6.5 hereof;

-Notice under this section shall be provided by public posting in at least one public place in the Town and by mailing copies of such notices by regular mail, (postage prepaid) to the taxpayers and property owners at their addresses as shown on the Town's tax records; and to non-property-owing residents at their last known address as provided to the Town.
+Notice under this section shall be provided by public posting in at least one public place in the Town. and on any website operated by the Town.
 Nothing herein shall prohibit the Town Council from taking any action without such advance public notice where such action is required by emergency or other exigency; but in such event, notice as herein provided shall be given as soon as conveniently possible and in no event later than 15 days following the taking of such action.

 The Town Council may combine notice of any number of such proposed and/or previously taken actions in one notice which may be included in the Town's Annual Newsletter if one exists.